 Now you and the renter can also send messages to each other.
 The message function can, for example, be used to greet or ask questions regarding the rental.
 Therefore, it is good that you check if you get new messages regularly.
-You will also receive an email every time you receive a new message on Housecar's website.
+You will also receive an email every time you receive a new message on MyCamper's website.

 4. Accept the request

 Once you have received a booking request, you can choose to accept it if you want to rent out your vehicle to the person who sent the request.
 If you do not want to rent it out, you can decline the request.

 Once you have accepted a booking request, the renter must pay a booking fee to confirm the booking.
 If payment is not made within 48 hours, the booking will not be made and your vehicle will be marked as vacant again.

 Check-in takes place when the renter picks up the vehicle from the vehicle owner to use it during the rental period.
 Remember that you as the owner are responsible for ensuring that the vehicle, fixtures and equipment correspond to what is stated in the rental agreement when the renter picks up the vehicle.